WireGuard/wireguard-windows/embeddable-dll-service/README.md

 ## Embeddable WireGuard Tunnel Library

 This allows embedding WireGuard as a service inside of another application.
 Build `tunnel.dll` by running `./build.bat` in this folder.
 The first time you run it, it will invoke `..\build.bat` simply for downloading dependencies.
 After, you should have `amd64/tunnel.dll`, `x86/tunnel.dll`, and `arm64/tunnel.dll`.
+In addition, `tunnel.dll` requires `wintun.dll`, which can be downloaded from [wintun.net](https://www.wintun.net), and `wireguard.dll`, which can be downloaded from [the wireguard-nt download server](https://download.wireguard.com/wireguard-nt/).

 The basic setup to use `tunnel.dll` is: